 The homemade stuffed cabbage rolls origin is unclear, but they are common in Europe, Western Asia, Northern China, and parts of North Africa.

-There are different versions of cabbage rolls around the world: Cabbage rolls in tomato sauce, or Holishkes, are part of Jewish tradition.
+There are different versions of cabbage rolls around the world: Holishkes, which are smothered in tomato sauce, are part of Jewish tradition.
 Romania uses a base of tomato or dill, or a combination of both.
 The filling in the Hungarian version contains egg and the rolls are topped with sour cream.
 These are just a few of the many versions out there.

-This specific recipe came from European settlers in a small Canadian prairie settlement.
+This specific recipe came from European settlers in a small Canadian prairie settlement where I grew up.
 The recipe was so popular that almost the whole village knew it and it is still commonly prepared for town gatherings.

 Cabbage Roll Preparation